 - First, even without any material change to fundamentals, tightening global financial conditions can generate material spillover effects to EM bond yields through higher sovereign term premia (Kalemli-Ozcan 2019), ultimately resulting in higher cost of borrowing.
 We estimate the sovereign term premia to help policymakers to determine the relative sensitivity of sovereign risk to changes in global financial conditions.
 In turn, this information can be used to gauge the extent in which higher borrowing costs are driven by fundamentals or other factors (such as inflation risk premium). - Second, we construct a new local stress index (LSI) à la IMF (2020b), which captures the stress levels (at a daily frequency) in the local currency-denominated sovereign bond market, and the currencies (FX) market in ASEAN-4 and Korea.
-The estimated sovereign term premium is used as one of the input variables in the LSI. - Third, we use the International Monetary Fund (IMF) Capital Flows at Risk (CfaR) framework to gauge how the distribution of future capital flows in ASEAN-4 and Korea will be affected by changes in real interest rates in the US.
-The latter is influenced by market expectations of future inflation in the United States as well as Fed policy, controlling for various pull and push factors.
+The estimated sovereign term premium is used as one of the input variables in the LSI. - Third, we use the International Monetary Fund (IMF) Capital Flows at Risk (CfaR) framework to gauge how the distribution of future capital flows in ASEAN-4 and Korea will be affected by changes in real interest rates in the US, controlling for various pull and push factors.
+The US real interest rate is captured by monetary policy stance (Fed policy) and financial conditions.
 The estimated LSI is used as one of the input variables for the CfaR.
 The spillover analysis is aimed at assessing the likelihood of capital flow reversals over the next six months.